 Let's position the product onto the backdrop and start bringing in some lights.
 The first light is our most important light in this shot as it will be providing the majority of the light.
 I am using a Profoto B1X with an Elinchrom 135cm Octobox diffuser and as I want a soft shadow around the base of the product I want to position this light directly above.
 The closer you get to your subject the softer the shadows will be so find a position that gives you the look you are trying to achieve.

-Let’s take a look at what we have got with our first light.
+Let’s take a look at the result from our first light.

 This isn't a bad image to begin with.
 The front of the camera gets a bit lost and its hard to see detail and the shadow underneath the lens is a bit too defined.
 We can definitely improve on it so let’s keep tinkering.

 The Second Light